hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

 When configured with ``--with-cuda`` or ``--with-device-openmp``, the memory allocated on the GPUs, by default, is the GPU device memory, which is not accessible from the CPUs.
-Hypre's structured solvers can work fine with device memory, whereas only selected unstructured solvers can run with device memory. (see [Running on GPUs](https://github.com/hypre-space/hypre/wiki) for details).
+Hypre's structured solvers can work fine with device memory, whereas only selected unstructured solvers can run with device memory.
+See [Running on GPUs](https://github.com/hypre-space/hypre/wiki) for details.
 In general, BoomerAMG and the SStruct require  unified (CUDA managed) memory, for which the following option should be added